 | E. Stanley Kroenke

-One of KSE’s primary focuses has been the Colorado community and civic causes.
-More than $15.5 million in contributions have been made to Colorado charities through Kroenke Sports Charities and the Colorado Avalanche and Denver Nuggets Community Funds.
+Off the ice, one of Kroenke’s primary focuses has been the Colorado community.
+More than $16 million in contributions have been made to Colorado charities through Kroenke Sports Charities and the Colorado Avalanche and Denver Nuggets Community Funds.
 The Avalanche continues to be a strong supporter of youth hockey in the State of Colorado through initiatives such as donating all game program sales to youth hockey teams and sponsoring the Quebec Pee Wee Qualifier Tournament.

-Mr. Kroenke is chairman and owner of The Kroenke Group, a private real estate investment and development company with properties located throughout the United States and Canada.
-Over the past two decades, he has built a reputation as one of the nation’s leading real estate developers.
-One of the largest ranch property owners in North America, Mr. Kroenke’s ownership stakes also includes the Screaming Eagle and Jonata vineyards.
+Kroenke is chairman and owner of The Kroenke Group, a private real estate investment and development company with properties located throughout the United States and Canada.
+Over the past four decades, he has built a reputation as one of the nation’s leading real estate developers.

 A member of the Missouri Sports Hall of Fame, Kroenke holds undergraduate and graduate degrees from the University of Missouri.
 In addition to their son Josh, who is also President and Governor of the Nuggets, Stan and his wife, Ann, have a daughter, Whitney, an award-winning documentary film producer.